rkirk903/MCA-2024/README.md

 # week 7
  > Task 1 Modify your MEI document according to the schema that you have created.
 Where possible, enrich your data by linking it to existing authorities

-Download ,y firther edited MEI file [here](https://github.com/rkirk903/MCA-2024/blob/master/data/week7)
+Download yy further edited MEI file [here](https://github.com/rkirk903/MCA-2024/blob/master/data/week7)

  > Task 2 Render your revised MEI metadata along with your score on an HTML page.